-Tutorial: Transform Pipelines¶
+Tutorial: Transform Operations¶

 How Movement Works in Octoputs¶

-- Where should it go? (the Target)
+- Target — where should it go?

 flowchart LR

-T["Target"] --> M1["Modifier 1"] --> M2["Modifier 2"] --> M3["..."] --> A["Applier"]
+T["Target<br/>(destination)"] --> M1["Modifier 1"] --> M2["Modifier 2"] --> M3["..."] --> A["Applier"]

-1. Swap the Default Pipeline¶
+1. Look at the Default Operation¶

 2. Set the Destination¶

-The target answers the question: where should the object end up?
+The target answers the question where should the object end up?

-- In the
+- In the operation, find the Target field.

 See the API Reference for the full list.